ibm-cloud-docs/virtual-servers/vsi_managing.md

 # Managing virtual servers
 {: #managing-virtual-servers}

 You can manage virtual servers, along with other devices, from the device details list.
+You can cancel, reboot, or rename a vitual server by using the following steps.
 {:shortdesc}

 ## Before you begin
 {: #before-you-begin-managing-virtual-servers}

-First, go to the device menu and ensure you have the correct account permissions to complete the tasks.
+First, go to the device menu and make sure that you have the correct account permissions to complete the tasks.

 * Go to your console's device menu.
 For more information, see [Navigating to devices](/docs/virtual-servers?topic=virtual-servers-navigating-devices).
 * Make sure that you have any necessary account permissions and device access.
 Only the account owner, or a user with the **Manage Users** classic infrastructure permission, can adjust the permissions.